muncok/Spiking-SC-NET/SSCNET/README.md

-these files were located at matconvnet-1.0-CNN\examples\
+These files were located at matconvnet-1.0-CNN\examples\